KnowOneActual/beaubremer-blog/posts/Simple_IP_Planner.md

 This wasn't a project that required weeks of development, and that's the point.
 It was about identifying a small, recurring friction point in a workflow and building a sharp, simple tool to solve it.
 It's a perfect example of how a little bit of code can go a long way in our industry.

-You can check out the [AV IP Subnet Calculator here](http://docs.google.com/link-to-your-app).
-I hope you find it as helpful as I do.
+You can check out https://beaubremer.com/ip_subnet_calculator.
+I hope you find it as helpful.